Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Conformal nets and weak quasi-Hopf algebras

-In the final part of this section we explain how most of the constructions and results we have discussed in the case of rational vertex operator algebras have an analogue in the case of completely rational conformal nets.
+In this brief section we explain how most of the constructions and results we have discussed in the case of rational vertex operator algebras have an analogue in the case of completely rational conformal nets.
 These two picture are perhaps related by the correspondence between unitary vertex operator algebras, conformal nets and their representations \cite{CKLW,CWX,GuiI,GuiII}.